Monday, 3 November 2025

 Paraguay Day 11; Agua Dulche & Fortin Toledo

-We had another go at driving the road west of Agua Dulche this morning, and once again had a very enjoyable time, despite the few drops of rain that fell.
+We had another go at driving the road west of Agua Dulce this morning, and once again had a very enjoyable time, despite the few drops of rain that fell.
 It was more enjoyable for Max no doubt, who had brief views of a Jaguar that I missed despite being stood next to him, but birding highlights of Upland Sandpiper and a pair of brief Green-cheeked Parakeet kept our trip list ticking over.

-At 09:30 we found ourselves back at the Agua Dulche roundabout and decided to make haste and return to Filadelfia where we could have some nice comforts and be better positioned for the next phase of our journey.
+At 09:30 we found ourselves back at the Agua Dulce roundabout and decided to make haste and return to Filadelfia where we could have some nice comforts and be better positioned for the next phase of our journey.
 The road south was long, taking six hours in total thanks to the horrendous dust thrown up by moving trucks, which made the route incredibly dangerous at times.
-Still we made it, and had a good drive in the end with a showy Lesser Grison at the side of the road and a pair of Green-cheeked Parakeets showing well in the roadside vegetation.
+Still, we made it, and had a good drive in the end with a showy Lesser Grison at the side of the road and a pair of Green-cheeked Parakeets showing well in the roadside vegetation.

 Once back in Filadelfia we struck for Fortin Toledo again, since our accommodation had been so nice.
 We had no reservation so turned up hoping for the best and fortunately were able to arrange to stay the night.
 We spent the evening enjoying the sunny garden with a pair of Brushland Tinamou strolling around the vegetables.